sunk0015/Grasswalker_project/guides/getting-started.md

 # Graswalker Quick-Start
-This is a brief "how-to" guide targeted for Lab admins (lab owners) to use Grasswalker's functionality.
+This is a brief "how-to" guide targeted for Lab users to use Grasswalker's functionality.
+If you are a Lab admin with elevated priviliges note that you have access to all below functionality plus additional admin capabilities seen here (link to admin guide).

 ## High Level Overview
 * Grasswalker at its core is an academic data sharing resource that allows independent labs to